fehart20/quizapp/README.md

 ### Installing

 Download repository and put it on your FTP-Host.
-Create a MySQL-Database named 'quiz' and edit the file 'database.php' to your database credentials.
+Create a MySQL-Database named 'quiz' and edit the file 'database.php' to fit your database credentials.
 Make two tables in this database with sql-commands:

 ```